seejee/sqlite-pure-ruby-fork/README.md

 pure-sqlite: A SQLite implementation in 100% ruby.

-At the moment, this library only reads the 100 byte header and the schema page so that a list of tables contained by the database can be retrieved.
+At the moment, this library only reads the 100 byte header and the schema page so that a list of tables can be retrieved.

 To get the list of tables: